jsstrn/dotfiles-docs/installation.md

 - KeyCastr
 - Gittr
 - Postman
+- Sketch

-You can search for applications with [Cask Search](http://caskroom.io/search) or from the Terminal, type:
+To search for applications with [Cask Search](http://caskroom.io/search) or from the Terminal, type:

 ```
 brew cask search <app name>
 ```

-You can create a `Brewfile`.
-See [Holman's dotfiles](https://github.com/holman/dotfiles/blob/master/Brewfile) as an example.
+To create a `Brewfile` see [Holman's dotfiles](https://github.com/holman/dotfiles/blob/master/Brewfile) for an example.

 ## Others